jameshanlon/cheese/cheese/pages/testimonials.md

 - *"The survey was well worth the money and very interesting. – It was fun!"*

-- *Very good to see heat loss with tenants, which helped raise energy awareness with tenants, which was an important aspect for [our Housing Association].*
+- *"Very good to see heat loss with tenants, which helped raise energy awareness with tenants, which was an important aspect for [our Housing Association]."*

 - Although the householder was initially sceptical about the value of the survey, they commented that it *"added loads - things never seen before and the amount